kcrary/istari/docs/type-theory.md

 existential quantification).

-The practical impact of this is if `x` has a union type, `x` cannot be destructed if any other hypothesis refers to `x`.
-This is necessary because the destruction tactic uses the conclusion as the closed scope for eliminating the union, but it cannot do so unless all uses of `x` are in the conclusion.
+The practical impact of this is if `x` has a union type, `x` cannot be destructed if any other hypothesis or the conclusion refers to `x`.
+This is necessary because the destruction tactic uses the conclusion as the closed scope for eliminating the union.